 Don’t Forget the Socks!

 We talk a lot about non-cotton T-shirts, pants, and outer layers (fleece) on our packing lists, and sometimes parents forget about an equally important item: hiking socks!
-Because synthetic and wool socks wick away sweat from your feet, they are great at preventing blisters.
-While cotton socks are fine when we’re hanging out at camp, non-cotton socks are absolutely crucial for every activity at Adventure Treks that requires tennis shoes or boots.
+Because synthetic and wool socks wick away sweat from your feet, they help prevent blisters and keep feet dry.
+While cotton socks are fine when we’re hanging out at camp, moisture-wicking socks are absolutely crucial for every activity at Adventure Treks that requires tennis shoes or boots.
 Just remember: Cotton socks = soggy and blistered feet.

 If you’re keen to go ahead and check out your student’s packing list, click here and navigate to the specific trip.
 Click on Trip Resources (on the right, under the main top photo), and scroll down to download the packing list PDF.
 We also have a store that you can browse; all of the items can be used on an Adventure Treks trip!